 If an applicant feels that he or she would experience unusual and undeserved or disproportionate hardship if they were required to leave Canada, an applicant may qualify for Permanent Residence.

 Under the Humanitarian and Compassionate Grounds, a potential applicant must be residing in Canada at the time he or she lodges the application.
-The Humanitarian and Compassionate Grounds is used in very specific cases and are assessed on a case-by-case basis.
+These Humanitarian and Compassionate considerations are used in very specific cases and are assessed on a case-by-case basis.

 These types of grounds are incredibly complicated to prove and require extensive immigration experience.
 In nearly all these matters an immigration professional is retained to ensure that the best interests of the applicant are being upheld.
 The margin for error is considerable and for this reason it is not recommended that one apply on behalf of themselves.